Sridevi: 1987–1991: Stardom

+1992–1997: Continued success

 In 1992, Sridevi starred in the epic drama Khuda Gawah opposite Amitabh Bachchan.
 The actress played a double role again as an Afghan warrior Benazir and her daughter Mehndi.
 Shot mostly in Mazar-i-Sharif, Afghanistan, it did good business with BBC reporting that "it ran to packed houses for 10 weeks in Kabul".
 Khuda Gawah still remains popular in Afghanistan and Rediff reported that the film is "in great demand after the reopening of cinema halls in the country" in 2001.
+For Khuda Gawah, Sridevi earned ₹2.5 million for the role.
 At Filmfare, the film picked up the Best Director trophy, while Sridevi earned a nomination for Best Actress.
 During the production of Jurassic Park in 1992–93, acclaimed Hollywood director and producer Steven Spielberg approached Sridevi for a small role in the film.
 However, Sridevi, after evaluating the stature of the role, refused the offer.
-She was the highest-paid actress in India from 1985 to 1993.

 Sridevi's big-budget 1993 release Roop Ki Rani Choron Ka Raja was one of India's most expensive films ever made.
 Though the film failed at the box office, Sridevi was appreciated with Times of India calling her disguise in a comedy scene "the best ever South Indian role played by any actress".
 She next starred in the 1993 thriller Gumrah, opposite Sanjay Dutt.
 Directed by Mahesh Bhatt, the actress played a singer falsely accused of drugs smuggling in Hong Kong.
 Bollyspice stated in its 'Sridevi Retrospective' that "Despite great performances from the rest of the cast, Gumrah was really Sridevi's film.
 She managed to exemplify female emotion and robustness to a great degree that you remember the film largely for her significant contribution towards it," Her performance earned her another nomination for Best Actress at Filmfare.